 Where to find it: Jebel Hafeet, Al Ain, Abu Dhabi

 How much does it cost?
-The Bayts have flexible floor layouts meaning you can either have a bedroom and living room or covert it to a double bedroom suite for a family.
+The Bayts have flexible floor layouts meaning you can either have a bedroom and living room or convert it to a double-bedroom suite for a family.
 Couples can book doubles only – all bedrooms come with an ensuite.

-Al Manhal Tower: The grandest house with presidential bedrooms, each with its own opulent bathroom and a central majlis, ideal for 6 guests.
-From 2,600 AED++
+- Al Manhal Tower: The grandest house with presidential bedrooms, each with its own opulent bathroom and a central majlis, ideal for six guests.
+From 3,400 AED++

 Where to find it: Arabian Nights Village Rd – Mshayrif – Abu Dhabi

-Part of the exquisite Qasr Al Sarab luxury desert resort deep in the Ras Al Khail desert, this is one of Abu Dhabi’s most exclusive glamping locations.
+This is one of Abu Dhabi’s most exclusive glamping locations, part of the exquisite Qasr Al Sarab luxury desert resort deep in the Ras Al Khail desert.

-Situated in a private spot near the hotel but remote enough in the desert you will feel completely secluded.
-Your glamping package is a complete Bedouin experience which includes desert activities, a BBQ dinner with storytelling and breakfast over a falconry display.
+You will feel completely secluded in a private spot near the hotel but remote enough in the desert.
+Your glamping package is a complete Bedouin experience that includes desert activities, a BBQ dinner with storytelling and breakfast over a falconry display.